vsvishal/react-projects/react-notes.md

 ### What is reconciliation?

-### The algorithm React uses to diff one tree (older Virtual dome) with another (newer virtual dome) to determine which parts need to be changed.
+### The algorithm React uses to diff one tree (older Virtual dome) with another (newer virtual dom) to determine which parts need to be changed.

 ## Comparing objects is easier and faster than comparing objects and HTML, so Virtual Dom at the end is an object